 After closing in 1975, the ski area changed ownership a couple of times.
 Eventually it laid dormant until 2005 when it was resurrected as Echo Mountain Park.

 Echo Mountain Park opened with a sole focus on terrain parks.
 A few years into the concept, a Ski School was opened and Echo began targeting a broader customer base.

 2012-2016: From Private Training Center To Public Ski Area

 In 2012, it changed hands again and became a private ski race training facility.
 After solely focusing on ski racing for several years, the owners decided to open to the public in 2015.
-Unfortunately, a successful year wasn't enough to cover the high costs of operating a ski resort and it fell into bankruptcy in February of 2016.
+Despite a successful season and renewed interest in Echo as a general ski area, the owners decided not to continue in that direction and filed for bankruptcy in February of 2016.

 Echo Mountain, as it’s known today, opened in October 2016.
 Under new ownership, Echo Mountain was reborn with a vision to be Denver’s closest, most affordable option for snow sports and outdoors enthusiasts in Colorado’s front range.

 After a complete renovation of our kitchen and lodge in 2017, and a total revamp of our food and beverage offerings, we knew the next step was making some BIG changes to the mountain itself.
 Echo Mountain now offers a brand new tubing hill, an expanded beginner area, a revitalized menu (including “life-changing fries”), and a fresh new look and logo.